 But where does it differ?
-Well, in the price.
-All the major museums in London are free.
+Well, in the price. 🎟 All the major museums in London are free.
 Yes, completely FREE.
-Hear that frugal Dutchies?
+Hear that, Dutchies?
 By comparison, the Rijksmuseum costs 19 euros per adult.

 Cinema and theatre

 There is far more variety in London and all major shows will always visit London.
-Both cities have systems to get massive discounts.
-In London, head to the TKTS booth in Leicester Square, where discount tickets for a huge selection of London show’s are put up for sale every morning.
+Additionally, both cities have systems to get massive discounts.
+In London, head to the TKTS booth in Leicester Square, where discount tickets for a huge selection of London shows are put up for sale every morning.

-In Amsterdam, there are some shows but no where near the amount in London and you have to check in advance what shows are performed in English and not Dutch.
-Last minute ticket shop has daily deals and huge reductions, so visit that site to snag a bargain!
+In Amsterdam, there are some shows but nowhere near the amount in London and you have to check in advance what shows are performed in English and not Dutch.

-London has far more variety, probably due to the sheer size of it.
-You are bound to find something that suits everyones tastes – electronic music, 80s themed nights, techno and blues parties.
+London has far more variety, probably due to its sheer size.
+But what’s certain is that you’re bound to find something that suits everyone’s tastes: electronic music, 80’s themed nights, techno, and blues parties.

-There are plentiful of decent clubs in Amsterdam and thousands of people travel to Amsterdam just for the nightlife alone which is renowned for being an intense clubbing experience to electronic music.
+There are plentiful clubs in Amsterdam and thousands of people travel to Amsterdam just for the nightlife alone, a city that’s renowned for its intense clubbing experience in electronic music.